 Through its educational programming ARI, Inc aims to provide a bridge between past and present cultures.

 Here at ARI we believe that all are welcome to learn and be involved in archaeology and we have made efforts towards this goal.
-All people from all backgrounds, ages, religions, sexes and professions are welcome to come join us at ARI in our journey to a brighter more informed future.
+All people from all backgrounds, ages, and professions are welcome to come join us at ARI in our journey to a brighter more informed future.

 Health & Safety: